Imhaet/BunsenLabs-Lithium/README.md

 <br />

 - [x] **Uninstall Apps**
-* Uninstall non needed apps using the `sudo apt-get purge PROGRAM` command.
+* Uninstall non needed apps using the `sudo apt purge PROGRAM` command.

 - [x] **Clean Up OS**
 * After uninstalling, make sure there are no dependencies left by running the following commands: